Agnes Kittelsen

-Agnes Elisabet Hilden Kittelsen (born 20 May 1980 in Kristiansand) is a Norwegian actress.
+Agnes Elisabet Hilden Kittelsen (born 20 May 1980) is a Norwegian actress.

 Biography

 Agnes Kittelsen is known for her role as Anneli in the TV-series Skolen (2004), as the title character's wife Tikken in the 2008 film Max Manus and as Liv Heyerdahl, the wife of Thor Heyerdahl in the film Kon-Tiki.
 She also starred in the sitcom Dag from 2010 to 2015.

 After graduating from the Norwegian National Academy of Theatre in 2003, she worked at Den Nationale Scene from 2004 to 2006, before starting at the National Theatre in 2007.

 She played the witch in the Norwegian 2012 movie Reisen til julestjernen and Vivian in then television adaption of the book The Half Brother that was broadcast on NRK in 2013.

+From 2019 to 2023, Kittelsen played Hermine Vejle in Exit, a series in 3 seasons that described the decadent lives of 4 men in Oslo's finance elites.
+It became the most streamed in the history of Norwegian national television.